-Purpose of the trial
+Outcome of trial

-Why a catch app instead of tags?
+Why a catch app?

-The app is being developed over other options because it is cost-effective and
+A catch app was developed over other options because it is cost-effective and

 Information Paper - Recreational Rock Lobster catch tags